Peterhead Power Station: Combined cycle gas turbines

 In 2000 the station completed a major repowering project to increase the efficiency and capacity of the station.
 Three gas turbines were utilised in an innovative manner to provide steam to one of the original steam turbines.
 These changes allowed for 1150 MWe of output to be delivered at 57% thermal efficiency compared with the plant's original 37%.

+It was officially opened by Prince Charles on Tuesday 17 October 2000.

 The installed capacity of Peterhead increased to 2407 MWe in November 2007 following a compressor and combustion control upgrade on GT11, 12 and 13 making it the largest power station in Scotland ahead of Longannet.
 The transmission system at Peterhead however, limits production to 1550 MWe.

 In May 2009 GT3 and GT4 were decommissioned.
 The installed capacity of Peterhead is now reduced to 2177 MW.

 The power station was refurbished during 2015, and returned to service in November 2015.
 The station is now configured for flexibly and efficiently generating between 240 MWe and 400 MWe, with a Supplemental Balancing Reserve (SBR) contract for an additional 750 MWe to provide occasional back-up over the winter period.

-The station has secured contracts up to 2021/22 and is scheduled to produce 1.05GW in 2019/20 and 1.06GW in 2020/21.
+The station has secured contracts up to 2021/22 and is scheduled to produce 1.05GWh in 2019/20 and 1.06GWh in 2020/21.